AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md

 author: Lisa
 exl-id: c4a6b045-b0f3-4d4d-994c-c03ef7ad25c8
 ---
-# Early feature opt-in for [!DNL Adobe Workfront] Boards
+# Early feature opt-in for [!DNL Adobe Workfront] [!UICONTROL Boards]

 Boards with ad hoc and connected cards are available to all users, and we are excited to open additional boards features for early feature opt-in beginning in July 2022.

-Adobe Workfront Boards are flexible tools that allow team collaboration by providing access to a shared board that contains columns and cards.
+[!DNL Adobe Workfront] [!UICONTROL Boards] are flexible tools that allow team collaboration by providing access to a shared board that contains columns and cards.

-For general information about boards, see [Boards overview](/help/quicksilver/agile/boards-overview.md).
+For general information about boards, see [[!UICONTROL Boards] overview](/help/quicksilver/agile/boards-overview.md).

 ## Release schedule